Matty-El/trail-running-uk/README.md

 ### Compatibility Testing

-The site was tested across multiple devices and screen sizes, however, I did not have access to android phones or tablets to fully test the functionality on these devices.
-For pcs the site was tested across multiple screen sizes and all expected functionality worked with no specific issues.
+The site was tested across multiple devices and screen sizes and all expected functionality worked with some minor issues detailed below.

 Issues discovered during compatibility testing:

--   The parallax effect does not work on iPhones and iPads so a decision was made to remove this so that there is a consitent experience across devices.
+-   The parallax effect does not work on iPhones and iPads so a decision was made to remove this so that there is a consistent experience across devices.

 #### Performance, Accessibility, Best Practice and SEO Testing

 The website has been tested using the Google Developer Tools Lighthouse feature for both mobile and desktop.
-Performance issues were identified with both desktop and particularly mobile performance - these issues will need to be addressed in future.
+Performance issues were identified with desktop and particularly mobile performance - these issues will need to be addressed in future.

 **Desktop:**